Dynamics of vertex-reinforced random walks: General introduction

-Note that (\ref{eq:2part}) holds if \end{prop} \begin{rem} If, for all $e\in E(G)$, (\ref{eq:2part}) does not hold then there exists, for all $e\in E(G)$, an infinite sequence of edges $(e_n)_{n\in\N_0}$ such that $e_0=e$, $e_n\sim e_{n+1}$ and, for all $n\in\N$, $a_{e_{n}}\le a_{e_{n+1}}$ and $a_{e_{n}}< a_{e_{n+2}}$.
-However, even in this case, there can exist a strictly stable equilibrium $x\in\E_s$ (but no strongly trapping subset). \end{rem} {\sc proof of Proposition \ref{prop:str2}:~} By assumption, there exist $e=\{i,j\}$ and a maximal complete $2$-partite subgraph $S\subset V(G)$ containing $i$ and $j$, with partitions $V_1$ and $V_2$, and satisfying conditions {\bf(a)}, {\bf(b)} and {\bf(c)(i)} of Definition \ref{def:traps}.
-For all $k\in\partial S$, $k$ is adjacent to at most one of two partitions, say $V_1$, since otherwise $G$ would contain a triangle; if $k$ were adjacent to all vertices in $V_1$, then it would be in $V_2$, since $S$ is assumed maximal.
-Hence {\bf(c)(ii)} holds as well, and $S$ is a strongly trapping subset. { $\Box$}
+\begin{pf*}{Proof of Proposition \ref{prop:str2}} By assumption, there exist $e=\{i,j\}$ and a~maximal complete $2$-partite subgraph $S\subset G$ containing $i$ and $j$, with partitions $V_1$ and $V_2$, and satisfying conditions (a), (b) and (c)(i) of Definition~\ref{def:traps}.
+For all $k\in\partial S$, $k$ is adjacent to at most one of two partitions, say, $V_1$, since otherwise $G$ would\vadjust{\goodbreak} contain a triangle; if $k$ were adjacent to all vertices in~$V_1$, then it would be in $V_2$, since $S$ is assumed maximal.
+Hence, (c)(ii) holds as well, and $S$ is a strongly trapping subset. \end{pf*}

-When the graph contains triangles, the property outlined in Remark \ref{rem:str2}, i.e. the existence of an infinite sequence of edges with increasing labels when there is no strongly trapping subset, does not hold anymore.
-The maximum of the Lyapounov function on a complete subgraph with more than two vertices takes a nontrivial form, which can lead to counterintuitive behaviour.
+When the graph contains triangles, the property outlined in Remark \ref {rem:str2}, that is, the existence of an infinite sequence of edges with increasing labels when there is no strongly trapping subset, does not hold anymore.
+The~maxi\-mum of the Lyapounov function on a complete subgraph with more than two vertices takes a nontrivial form, which can lead to counterintuitive behavior.

-We show for instance in Example \ref{ex:2} a case where the reinforcement matrix $a$ has a strict global maximum at a certain edge, but where however there is no stable equilibrium at all.
+We show, for instance, in Example \ref{ex:2} a case where the reinforcement matrix~$a$ has a strict global maximum at a certain edge, but where, however, there is no stable equilibrium at all.
 We believe the walk to be transient in this example.